-It will run though November and include features, shorts, documentaries and music videos on our main theatre screen, as well support events with special guests.
+Held every November and including features, shorts, documentaries, screen plays, TV pilots and music videos on our main theatre screen, as well support events with special guests.

 All filmmakers who's work is being shown will 3 tickets for the screening of their own film.

 Distributors, producers and press from all over the world will be on hand to view the films screened and there will be the chance to network with them at the festival too.
 Many of the industry’s top companies and film schools will also be in attendance offering advice on education and career opportunities.

 Other events and networking opportunities will be announced closer to the date.
 These will include seminars, Q&As, conventions and memorabilia expos.

 There will be a high calibre panel of special guest judges, from various areas of the industry, who will review the nominees’ entries and select the winners at the festival’s closing event.
 The award ceremony will be held at a high-profile venue in the city and be an open ticket event.

 Best Animated Film

 Best Online Film